 The next step in your journey is a New Joint Program Navigator Intake Appointment.
-You will be contacted by our office within the few months to book an appointment with your Navigator.
 You will not receive a surgery date at your Navigator Intake Appointment.
 They will update you on current wait times, go over what happens when you are booked for surgery, discuss a discharge plan, go through your medical history to ensure your health is optimal for surgery and answer any questions you may have.
-Having reviewed all the information in this package, reviewing the "Having a Plan" form on page 5 and watching the Education video ahead of time (link below and on previous intro page) will help you and your Navigator have a successful and informative appointment.
+Having reviewed all the information in this package, reviewing the "Having a Plan" worksheet on page 5 and watching the Education video ahead of time (link below and on previous intro page) will help you and your Navigator have a successful and informative appointment.

-After your Intake Appointment with your Navigator you may not hear from us often during this "waiting phase."
+After your Intake Appointment with your Navigator you may not hear from us often during this continued "waiting phase."
 You will be contacted by our Surgical Booking Office approximately 6-8 weeks before a potential surgical date.
 Once you have a surgical date, they will let you know of any further actions that need to be taken, arrange an appointment with your surgeon if needed and send you a confirmation letter.

-You will then be contacted by the New Joint Program to organize pre-operative tests, watch the Education video again, and complete and return required forms.
+You will then be contacted by the New Joint Program to watch the Education video again, complete and return required forms and go to the hospital for updated pre-operative tests.

-You can find the Education video at: https://rebalancemd.com/resources/#knee complete required bloodwork and ECG Fill out "Having a Plan" Worksheet
+You can find the Education video at: https://rebalancemd.com/resources/?tab=Patient#knee